Germanic verbs in English

 These are lists of germanic verbs that are in modern use in both German and English.

 In many ways English is much more like Low German and Dutch (and even more like Frisian).
 Lists such as these comparing English to those languages would be much longer.
-But I know German better, and for the purposes of comparison, it serves as well as those nearer languages—maybe better, because of the more pronounced divergence.
+But I am familiar with German, and for the purposes of comparison, it serves as well as those nearer languages—maybe better, because of the more pronounced divergence.

 What’s the point?
 Perhaps that, there are enough words here to do some serious talking (and these are just verbs!).
 But also, it is rather interesting which words survived, and the form they took.
 Considering that German and English were distinct to begin with, and have been so long geographically separated, I find the similarity very impressive.
 We see here a part of the “common germanic” that linguists talk about.